hicknhack-software/SourceMap-Qt/README.md

 The interpolation extensions marks these mappings as interpolatable.
 This allows for character accurate mapping where possible.

-The main usecase is tool support.
+The main use case is tool support.
 The user requests the origin of a position.
-With this extensiosn, we send him to the original file and the exact position.
+With this extension, we send him to the original file and the exact position.

 The implementation of Interpolation is fully transparent.
 If you never define a mapping with interpolation, nothing is stored in the JSON output.